schauhan77/kafka/simple_messaging_app/README.md

 # Compile sample_consumer1.cc and sample_publisher1.cc like this :
-g++ sample_consumer1.cc -I /libkafka/common/common/librdkafka/include/ /lib64/librdkafka.so.1
+'g++ sample_consumer1.cc -I /libkafka/common/common/librdkafka/include/ /lib64/librdkafka.so.1'
-g++ sample_producer1.cc -I /libkafka/common/common/librdkafka/include/ /lib64/librdkafka.so.1
+'g++ sample_producer1.cc -I /libkafka/common/common/librdkafka/include/ /lib64/librdkafka.so.1'

 Above path should be updated accordingly

 # Running app:
-i) start the cluster by running controller and broker as mentioned above ii) Run consumer [binary of above compilation] and then run producer to send your msg
+## start the cluster by running controller and broker as mentioned above
+## Run consumer [binary of above compilation] and then run producer to send your msg

-sample consumer and producer output on running:
+### sample consumer and producer output on running:

-consumer:
+#### consumer:
-> ./a.out
+' ./a.out'
 consumer is created
 adding topic topic1
 EOF Consumer error: Broker: No more messages